145

 Gelatin (E441)

 Gelatin is derived from animal collagen, usually pork or beef.
-And it's what they used to stabilize ice cream in the old days.
+And it's what was used to stabilize ice cream in the old days.

 Gelatin